Obituary of Douglas Michael Sasso

 Doug was preceded in death by his father, Michael J. Sasso, who died suddenly on Dec.18, 2017, in Crawfordsville, IN, his maternal grandparents, James Leo and Marie Harmon, his paternal grandparents, Michael And Eugenia Vercellotti Sasso, Uncle and Aunts (Jim & Bonnie Harmon, John & Jeanne Harmon Ferguson, Bill, Ed and Pat Harmon, Joseph & Theresa Sasso Sharp, and Eleanore Sasso, and his cousins, Tom Harmon, Kevin Harmon, and David Sharp.

-He is survived by his mother, Mary Sheila Harmon Sasso of Crawfordsville, IN, wife Cindy Wieber Finnerty Sasso of Laguna Hills, CA, her son Shane Finnerty, of CA, and Doug's two sisters, Karen E. Sasso of Alisa Viejo, CA, and Sheila M. Sasso of Plainfield, IL.
+He is survived by his mother, Mary Sheila Harmon Sasso of Crawfordsville, IN, wife Cindy Wieber Finnerty Sasso of Laguna Hills, CA, her son Shane Finnerty, of CA, and Doug's two sisters, Karen E. Sasso of Aliso Viejo, CA, and Sheila M. Sasso of Plainfield, IL.

-His funeral services will be held at Corpus Christi Church in Alisa Viejo, CA, on Oct 9 at 9:30 am (vigil at 9 am), and his Internment will follow at 1:30 pm at Miramar National Cemetery in San Diego, CA. A California Celebration of Life will be held on Thursday, Oct.
+His funeral services will be held at Corpus Christi Church in Aliso Viejo, CA, on Oct 9 at 9:30 am (vigil at 9 am), and his Internment will follow at 1:30 pm at Miramar National Cemetery in San Diego, CA. A California Celebration of Life will be held on Thursday, Oct.
 10th.

 Streaming for the funeral mass at Corpus Christi can be seen on their YouTube TV channel. (www.youtube.com/@AVCatholics).
 It will also be available to view for 7 days after the service